seamusrobertmurphy/ecuador-art-trees/Ecuador-TREES-ReversalReport-171224.docx.md

 ## Introduction

 This report addresses the 2020 emissions reversal within Ecuador’s REDD+ program under the Architecture for REDD+ Transactions (ART) TREES Standard Version 2.0 [@artREDDEnvironmentalExcellence2021].
-It outlines the required compensatory actions, the documented 2020 reversal event, strategies for credit management, and recommendations for upcoming validation audits.
+It outlines the required compensatory actions, the documented 2020 reversal event, strategies for credit management, and recommendations for upcoming validation audits [@artClarificationRegardingReversal2024].

 Under Section 7.1 of the TREES Standard V2.0, reversals are defined as emissions exceeding the established baseline during the crediting period, which must be compensated by the deduction of credits verified from other years within the same crediting period (Section 7.1.3).
 In addition, a reassessment of non-permanence risks may result in an increase in the buffer pool contribution rate for future crediting periods​ (Section 7.1.2).